o1egl/paseto/README.md

 ```

 # Usage
-This library contains predefined JsonToken struct for using as payload but you are free to use any data types and structs you want.
+This library contains a predefined JsonToken struct for using as payload, but you are free to use any data types and structs you want.

-During encoding process payload of type string and []byte is used without transformation.
-For other data types library tries to encode payload to json.
+During the encoding process a payload of type string and []byte is used without transformation.
+For other data types, the library tries to encode the payload to json.

 ## Use general parser to parse all supported token versions:
 ```go